-When you look at the Commercial General Liability section of your certificate of insurance, you'll see the following limits:
+The Commercial General Liability section of your certificate of insurance shows the following limits:

 $1,000,000 | EACH OCCURRENCE